salcedoe/MtMdocs/docs/volumeProcessing/surfaceModels.md

 ![surface of sphere](images/isosurface-sphere-dollyzoom.png){ width="250"}

 In fact, the surface is probably made up of too many triangles.
 Often `isosurface` will go a little too wild with the triangles.
-If the surface is very large, too many triangles might make the surface too unwieldly to display (render becomes very slow).
+If the surface is very large, too many triangles might make the surface too unwieldly to display (rendering becomes excruciatingly slow).
 Luckily, we can easily reduce the number of triangles using the function `reducepatch`.

 ```matlab linenums="1" title="Decimate 3D surface"
 reducepatch(hp,0.1) % input the patch handle